-(d) Policies and processes for mitigating liquidity risk:
+(d) Policies and Processes for Mitigating Liquidity Risk:

 - > To develop an extensive liquidity risk management, Agrani Bank Limited has a useful framework for managing liquidity risk under unexpected or unusual situations which could lead to market disruption named the contingency funding plan.
-Contingency funding plan helps to ensure that bank prudently and efficiently manage routine and extraordinary fluctuations in liquidity. - Maturity bucket/profile of cash inflow and outflow with net deficit or surplus (GAP) is an effective tool to determine the cash position of the bank. - > Structural Liquidity Profile (SLP) is another tool for mitigating liquidity risk which is prepared on monthly basis as per the guidelines of Bangladesh Bank. - Projected foreign currency inflow and outflow is useful tool for managing foreign currency liquidity risk of the bank.
+Contingency funding plan helps to manage the routine and extraordinary fluctuations of liquidity of the bank efficiently. - Maturity bucket/profile of cash inflow and outflow with net deficit or surplus (GAP) is an effective tool to determine the cash position of the bank. - > Structural Liquidity Profile (SLP) is another tool for mitigating liquidity risk which is prepared on monthly basis as per the guidelines of Bangladesh Bank. - Projected foreign currency inflow and outflow is useful tool for managing foreign currency liquidity risk of the bank.